relloyd/halfpipe/README.md

 Halfpipe is a DataOps utility for streaming data.
 It's designed to be light-weight and easy to use.
 Use command-line switches for pre-canned actions or write your own pipes in YAML or JSON to sync data in near real-time.
 Start an HTTP server to expose functionality via a RESTful API.
-Half-Pipe is not yet cluster-aware but it scales out.
+Halfpipe is not yet cluster-aware but it scales out.
 Start multiple instances of this tool and off you go.
 Happy munging! 😄

 Usage: